-Moving forward, the Academy anticipates that the enrollment will stabilize between 90-120 FTEs.
+Moving forward, the Academy anticipates that the enrollment will remain between 90-100 FTEs.
 The initial budget was built on 90 FTEs but will be revised once the actual enrollment is known.
-The Academy is now staffed with 4 full time instructors, a half time Social Worker, a half time secretary, and a half time administrator.
-The significant increase in staffing is based on the projected enrollment and the experiences that we have had with a similar alternative school.
+The initial budget is conservatively budgeted but will be adjusted once enrollment is known.
+The Academy is staffed with four full time instructors, a half time social worker, a half time secretary, a half time administrator, and a full time school success worker.
+The significant increase in staffing is based on the continued enrollment and the experiences that we have had with a similar alternative school.